 Highest average salary

-Your standard annuity calculation begins with your highest average salary.
+For retirement groups 1 - 3, your standard annuity calculation begins with your highest average salary.
 You can calculate this by adding up your highest 36, 48 or 60 months of salary and dividing that number by 36, 48 or 60.
 The number of months to use depends on your hire date:

 - If you were hired before September 1, 2009 (Group 1) and never withdrew your account at ERS, we use the average of your highest 36 months of salary.